baratgabor/FileConverter3D/README.md

 # Current status

-Under development, but working/functional.
+Unstable, under development, but working/functional.
 The basic structure is semi-solid already, so I'll start adding tests soon.

 # Who's this useful for